|

 Conclusions

-In this case, the lesion was
+this case, the lesion was treated by

-treated by external drainage considering
+external drainage considering that wipple

-that wipple procedure or distal
+procedure or distal pancreatectomy have high

-patient had post-traumatic fistula with long
+morbitdity.
+The patient had post-traumatic

-hospital stay, successfully managed
+successfully managed expectantly.

 |